nahiomy12/hello-word/README.md

-Hi, guys my name is Nahiomy and I like share information what I know in Robotics class.
-I like help to other person and I hope you find what you need.
+Hi, guys my name is Nahiomy and I like play volleyball and eat tacos and help peoples.